Protection of Free Speech

 History Of The Bill

-On 24 October 2016, the Department of Justice & Constitutional Development released the draft Hate Crimes and Hate Speech Bill (“the Bill”).
-To view the Bill, click here.
-After government has taken almost four years to draft the Bill, the public was initially only given five weeks to critically interact with and comment thereon.
+On 24 October 2016, the Department of Justice & Constitutional Development released the draft Hate Crimes and Hate Speech Bill.
+After government has taken almost four years to draft the draft Bill, the public was initially only given five weeks to critically interact with and comment thereon.

 CFJ submitted a letter to the Minister of Justice, requesting an extension of the deadline on 16 November 2016.
 The Minister’s office approved an extension of the date for public comment up to 31 January 2017.
-CFJ submitted our submissions to the Department on Tuesday, the 31st of January 2017:
+CFJ made submissions to the Department on the deadline date:

-- View a summarised version of our submissions in our press release HERE.
+- View a summarised version of our submissions (on the draft Bill) in our press release HERE.